 Horse Flies in San Angelo

-Horse flies and deer flies are large, heavy-bodied insects that are persistent pests of wildlife, livestock, and humans.
-Their blood-sucking habits also raise concerns about the possible transmission of disease agents.
-They are notorious pests of horses, mules, cattle, hogs, dogs, and other mammals, including humans.
-Deer flies, which commonly bite humans, are smaller with dark bands across the wings and colored eyes similar to those of horse flies.
-An attack by a few of these persistent flies can make outdoor work and recreation miserable.
+Horse flies and deer flies are notable for their large, robust bodies and their tenacious nature as pests for wildlife, livestock, and humans.
+Their blood-sucking habits also raise concerns about the potential transmission of disease agents.
+These flies are notorious pests for various mammals, including horses, mules, cattle, hogs, dogs, and humans.
+Deer flies, in particular, are smaller and have dark bands across their wings and colored eyes, similar to horse flies.
+They are known for frequently biting humans.

 Horse Fly Habitat